7Ji/orangepi5-rkloader/README.md

 The downloaded images are compressed with gzip, and you'll need to decompress them before using them.

 ## Image Layout
-The FIP images with vendor u-boot are all 4MiB without compression, and the FIP images with mainline u-boot are all 17MiB without compression.
+Vendor images (same image for SPI/SD/eMMC) and mainline SPI image are all 4MiB without compression.
 They should be stored at the beginning of your SPI/SD/eMMC, without offset.

+Mainline SD image is 17 MiB without compression, it shall be stored at the beginning of your SD.

-I've created GPT partition tables and some reserved partitions in them to hint on areas not safe to allocate partitions on.
+All of the images contain GPT partition tables and some reserved partitions in them to hint on areas not safe to allocate partitions on.
 But the partitions are only for hint and only needed on SD/eMMC.
 Erasing them is OK, as long as you keep the unsafe areas intact.

-For vendor images, the GPT table is like the following:
+For mainline SPI and vendor SPI/SD/eMMC images, the GPT table is like the following:
 ```
 label: gpt
 label-id: 8E9D799A-1949-431C-8B25-98957E9CD6E3